snowflake1201/idea-list/do-you-have-tomorrow/readme.md

 This idea will realize by app or website.
-The main goal are find the people who can't survive tomorrow(less than 60 days) and the people who have just enough ability and willing to help others.
+The main goal is to find the people who can't survive tomorrow(less than 60 days) and the people who have just enough ability and willingness to help others.
 Match them.

-If SOMEONE doesn't have enough food, and SOMEONE has foods that is about to expire but too much to finish.
+If SOMEONE doesn't have enough food, and SOMEONE has foods that are about to expire but too much to finish.
-Great! you are great partner!
+Great! you are a great partner!
 If SOMEONE has a terrible day, and SOMEONE willing to bring happiness to others.
 Bingo!

-I want to make this kind of match instant, convenient and easy to operate.
+I want to make this kind of match instant, convenient, and easy to operate.
 Minimize the cost of helping others and seeking help.